 For this reporting period, the Department developed written criteria to prioritize the ranking of projects for loans and grants so that the most serious problems were given the highest priority.
-Consistent with the Federal Safe Drinking Water Act, priorities are based on protection of public health, compliance, and household affordability.
-The Missouri Safe Drinking Water Commission approves the criteria after public review.
+Consistent with the Federal SDWA, priorities are based on protection of public health, compliance, and household affordability.
+The Missouri SDWC annually approves the criteria after public review.
 Further, it is the Department's policy to prioritize financial assistance to communities that cannot otherwise afford conventional financing.
 To meet this goal, the Department uses the following criteria listed in order of priority: